Bicycle & Pedestrian Priority Areas (BPPA)

 Program Summary

-The Maryland Department of Transportation (MDOT) works to improve safety for all users and encourages economic prosperity and community vitality by cooperating with local governments to enhance multimodal transportation options.
-Designating an area as a Bicycle and Pedestrian Priority Area (BPPA) facilitates the planning of bicycle and pedestrian facilities in areas with a high potential for bicycling and walking.
+The Maryland Department of Transportation State Highway Administration (SHA) works to improve safety for all users and encourages economic prosperity and community vitality by cooperating with local governments to enhance multimodal transportation.
+SHA may, in collaboration with local jurisdictions, designate a Bicycle and Pedestrian Priority Area (BPPA), a geographical area where the enhancement of bicycle and pedestrian traffic is a priority.
+A BPPA designation facilitates the planning of bicycle and pedestrian facilities in areas with a high potential for bicycling and walking.
 This collaborative approach helps State and local transportation agencies overcome a wide range of impediments to bicycle and pedestrian travel, regardless of facility ownership.

 BPPAP development includes: